 He holds several degrees from Tribhuvan University and is the author of several books and publications.

 Fascinating Facts about Nepal taken from the Ambassador's presentation:

-Exchange of Gifts with President Sederburg and Lt.
-Governor Gary Herbert
+Exchange of gifts between President Sederburg and Lt.
+Governor Gary Herbert.

 The UVSC Office of International Affairs and the Department of History and Political Science will host members of the Kyrgyz opposition party February 9-11, 2008.
 Utah Senate President John Valentine will co-host the group.

 Omurbek Tekebaev, former Speaker of the Kyrgyz Parliament (Jogorku Kenesh) and chairman of the Motherland Party (Ata-Meken) - the leading opposition party in Kyrgyzstan, will head the delegation to Utah.
 Tekebaev is an outspoken critic of the Kyrgyz government and a leader of the “For Reforms” movement.

 Tekenbaev resigned on February 13, 2006, after an escalated criticism outbreak toward President Kurmanbek Bakiev.
 According to Radio Free Europe, “Tekebaev's central criticism of Bakiev has been over constitutional reform.
 Tekebaev argues that Kyrgyzstan needs a rebalancing of power in favor of parliament.”